containium/containium/README.md

 - `:stop`, this mandatory entry has a namespace qualified symbol as its value, pointing to the stop function of the module.
 This function takes the return value of the start function as its argument.

 - `:ring`, this optional entry is specified whenever a Ring handler within the module needs to be registered inside the Containium.
 The value of this entry is a map, which must contain at least a `:handler` entry, having a namespace qualified symbol pointing to the handler function.
 Optially, one may specify a `:context-path` entry, having a String containing the context path one whishes to run the Ring app in.
 Note that the `:uri` entry inside a Ring request map does not contain the context in case a `:context-path` entry is specified.

+## Deploying using file system

+Deploying, redeploying, undeploying and swapping modules can be done on the command line, but programmatically it easier done via the file system.

+### Current concept, not implemented yet:

+Containium watches a directory, as configured in `spec.clj`.
+One can add jar files in here for deployment, but it is adviced to put symlinks to those files in the directory.
+Using symlinks has the added benefit that one can deploy the same module multiple times, as it is the name of the symlink that is used in the Containium.
+Another benifit is that one can edit the jars (or `module.clj` files, see below), without invoking redeployments in the process.
+The files in the directory get renamed based on their status (e.g. deploying, deployed, etc).
+Depending on what you do with the files in the directory and the status, one can influence the deployed modules.

+- When adding file `X` to the directory, and no `X.deployed` exists, it is deployed.
+The file gets renamed to `X.deploying` and subsequently to `X.deployed`.

+- When touching a file `X.deployed` in the directory (i.e. its modification time changes), it is swapped or redeployed (depending on the `:swap-test` value in the `project.clj` file.
+The file gets successively renamed to `X.swapping` or `X.redeploying`, and `X.deployed` when done.

+- When removing a file `X.deployed`, it is undeployed.
+A file `X.undeploying` is created, and deleted when done.

+- When adding a file `X` while a `X.deployed` exists, a swap or redeploy is performed (depending on the `:swap-test` value in the `project.clj` file of the *new* module jar).

+The file/symlink may also point to a `module.clj` file, in which one can specify a config map that is merged into the `:containium` map of `project.clj`.

+When something goes wrong during a deploy, swap or redeploy, a file named `X.failed` is added.
+It contains some error information.
+The file is removed when a new action is initiated concerning `X`.
+It is possible that both an `X.deployed` and an `X.failed` file are coexisting in the directory, as this signals a swap going wrong.

+## Command line